 The 36 Best Christmas Movies of All Time

-There’s a difference between a Christmas movie and a movie that happens to be set at Christmastime.
+When it comes to discussing the all-time best Christmas movies, it's important to first define what, exactly, the genre entails.
+First of all, it's essential to understand that there's a difference between a Christmas movie and a movie that happens to be set at Christmastime.
 One evokes the spirit of the holiday—the atmosphere, the charity, the awkward family meals—while the other shows snow falling and the occasional Santa hat to set the mood.
 This key difference is why the debate surrounding Die Hard being “a Christmas movie” is always so heated.
 Is it solely a matter of the calendar or does a true Christmas movie need to reflect the soul of the season?

 It’s also a genre that’s oversaturated with new, harmless movies every year seeking to thaw icy hearts and let them grow three sizes after a tub of popcorn.
 Which makes the enduring legacies of the very best Christmas movies that much more impressive.